 Google Ads is the new name for Google AdWords.

 Introduced way back in 2000, Google AdWords was quite a revelation at the time.
 All we had before it came about were pages upon pages of organic results.
 Then Google announced that people could PAY to get their keywords above all the search results.
 And below them.
 And to the side too.

-With Pay Per Click advertising being all about buying visits for your website, rather than gaining visitors organically, it’s essential you have a good PPC Manager or digital marketing agency partner.
+Pay Per Click (PPC) advertising is all about buying visits for your website, rather than gaining visitors organically.
+So it’s essential you have a good PPC Manager or digital marketing agency partner.
 After all, everyone wants to be rewarded by search engines for devising great PPC campaigns that are relevant, targeted and effective.

 With the introduction of expandable text ads and trends like audience targeting, device bidding, local search and video advertising, Clever Marketing takes a look at the top PPC trends to use in 2017.

 Google replaced standard text ads with expanded text ads (ETAs) last month.
 This change has been regarded as their largest since AdWords launched with expanded text ads visible across all devices.